Willow's lesson-giver on how to cowgirl up. Sun in Virgo, Venus in Scorpio.

 The drawing up and divining sign of Scorpio, then, becomes instrumental in the process of peace creation.
 The road to peace might be initiated in cardinal air Libra, but it's fixed water Scorpio that digs in and takes the process beneath the surface, where it needs to go to be crystallized.

-It's the catalytic power of expressing the raw human experiences of millenia of oppression on this planet, especially the emotional realities, that starts the process toward real peace, equality and harmony.
+It's the catalytic power of expressing the raw human experiences of millennia of oppression on this planet, especially the emotional realities, that starts the process toward real peace, equality and harmony.
 If we can't get to and express the core realities, we don't get to any real healing, peace or understanding."